Harrisonkamau/mongodb-change-streams/README.md

 Go back to the terminal running: `node lib/index.js` and behold!

-Drop me an [email](kamauharrison87@gmail.com) if you don't see anything or check out the screencast under [assets](assets/mongo-change-streams-demo.mov)
+Drop me an [email](kamauharrison87@gmail.com) if you don't see anything or check out the screencast under [assets](assets/mongo-change-streams-demo.mov).
+You may need to download it for now.

 ## References
 [Introduction to MongoDB Change streams](https://www.mongodb.com/blog/post/an-introduction-to-change-streams)